Introduce the request_store gem to hold User.current and prevent data leakage in error messages

 In my opinion, it adds a rather easy-to-use safty net under some easy to break code paths.

-#13 Updated by Toshi MARUYAMA almost 4 years ago
+#13 Updated by Toshi MARUYAMA about 4 years ago

 request_store 1.0.6 breaks many tests.